xiwenc1/homepage/content/authors/admin/_index.md

 ---

 I am currently a Ph.D. student at Clemson University, where I am working with Dr. Razi at the AI-based Sensing, Networking, and Data Services (AI-SENDS) Research Group.
-My research interests include Machine Learning, Computer Vision, Computational Imaging, Multiple-instance Learning, Time Series Analysis, and Information-theoretical Methods for AI, and Semantic Communication.
+My research interests include VLM/LLM, Machine Learning, Computer Vision, Computational Imaging, Multiple-instance Learning, Time Series Analysis, and Information-theoretical Methods for AI, and Semantic Communication.

 ---
 ### News
+- **[2025/5]** One paper about Time Series analysis and one paper about multiple-instance learning have been accepted in [ICML2025](https://icml.cc/Conferences/2025).
+- **[2025/4]** I am invited as a ECAI2025 Program Committee member.
+- **[2025/3]** Please check out our latest paper about VLM via Optimal Transport Constraint [[paper]](https://arxiv.org/pdf/2503.08906).
+- **[2025/2]** I am invited as a ICML2025 Reviewer.
 - **[2025/1]** I am invited as a KDD2025 Reviewer.
 - **[2025/1]** I am invited as a IJCAI2025 Program Committee member.
 - **[2024/12]** Congrats!
 One paper about **multimodal Analysis** and One paper about **time series forecasting** are accpeted by [AAAI2025](https://aaai.org/conference/aaai/aaai-25/).